The Creative Courage Cohort for Faculty

 –Vlad P. Glaveanu and Ronald A. Beghetto

 Creativity research tends to distinguish between personal (or generic) and disciplinary creativity.
 Personal creativity often shows up unconsciously in our daily lives, while disciplinary creativity often reflects particular thinking processes we learn within defined contexts.
-The Creative Courage Cohort intends to help students and faculty develop both types of creativity.
-The five-day immersion sessions for both cohorts will focus on personal creativity by cultivating vulnerability, stimulating self-reflection, and encouraging productive risk-taking.
-The workshops and discussions that students will take following the immersion will help them apply the skills they learned to specific problems or opportunities.
-Post-immersion programming for the faculty cohort will focus specifically on disciplinary creativity.
+The Creative Courage Cohort intends to help participants develop both types of creativity.
+The two-day immersion session will focus on personal creativity by cultivating vulnerability, stimulating self-reflection, and encouraging productive risk-taking.
+The workshops and discussions that participants will take following the immersion will help them apply the skills they learned to specific problems or opportunities.
+Post-immersion programming for faculty will focus specifically on disciplinary creativity.
 Creativity & Innovation staff will collaborate with faculty to develop components for their classes that allow students to understand what creative thinking looks and feels like within each discipline.
-Our vision is that students and faculty members will have ample opportunity within the program and during subsequent interactions within CC classes to explore how they might ignite and amplify their creative thinking capacities within and across multiple contexts.
-In this way, the Colorado College campus participates in students’ development arc.
+Our vision is that students and faculty members will have ample opportunity within the program, and during subsequent interactions within CC classes, to explore how they might ignite and amplify their creative thinking capacities within and across multiple contexts.
+In this way, our campus collective participates in students’ development arc.

 In our rapidly changing world, we face macro-problems that are “high-impact, global, long-term, and transdisciplinary.”
 (Ambrose & Sternberg, 2016).
 In an increasingly complex and interconnected world, many habitual forms of thinking no longer serve us.
 We must learn to navigate uncertainty by challenging assumptions and risking new behaviors.
 In this way, the profoundly anxiety-provoking crises of the twenty-first century can serve as essential catalysts for creative action.
 (Beghetto, 2021).
-The Creative Courage Cohort will help participants intentionally cultivate the ability to stay present with ambiguity so they might begin to find the possibilities within uncertainty.
+The Creative Courage Cohort will help participants intentionally cultivate the ability to stay present with ambiguity, and even embrace it, so they might begin to find the possibilities within uncertainty.

 Creativity represents a critical capacity for all kinds of work (and play).
 The World Economic Forum identified creativity as one of the top three skills most in demand by employers for 2022.
 It seems there is a consensus that in a future where human skills exist alongside technical skills, creativity is not only key to navigating a highly volatile and increasingly complex business environment, but it is also an essential foundation for innovation and will help us resiliently navigate a future where automation is accelerating.
 According to McKinsey Quarterly (Chui et al., 2016),“work that requires a high degree of imagination, creative analysis, and strategic thinking is harder to automate.”
 By helping participants identify, augment, and articulate how they are creative, the Creative Courage Cohort experience will empower them to design, rather than accept, their futures.